-SCIENCE All Rush-Henrietta students take Science 7 (in seventh grade), Earth Science (in eighth grade), and Biology (in ninth grade) in their junior high program.
-Students are required to take at least one additional science course during grades 10-12.
-Courses can be selected based on the student's individual interests and aptitude.
-A variety of courses are offered within our science program of study as students may select from science elective-level, New York State Regents-level, College Board approved AP-level, and a Biomedical Project Lead the Way sequence.
-All of our science courses provide students with a meaningful path to learn more about science.
-The Rush-Henrietta science program offers continued investigation into topics related to both life and physical sciences so that students can construct a better understanding of the world around them.
-Practices that are common to both scientists and engineers are emphasized in all of our science courses such as: asking questions and defining problems; using mathematical and computational thinking; constructing explanations and designing solutions; engaging in arguments from evidence; developing and using models; planning and carrying out investigations; analyzing and interpreting data; and obtaining, evaluating, and communicating information.
-A student-centered, laboratory-based approach is used to help students answer questions about their world while preparing them for college and career readiness.
+SCIENCE All Rush-Henrietta students are required to take four science classes between grades 7 and 12.
+Typically, students take Science 7 in seventh grade, Earth Science in eighth grade, and Biology in ninth grade.
+Students are required to take one additional science course during grades 10-12.
+This can be chosen based on the student's individual interests and aptitude.
+Many electives, some of which are listed in the Technology section on page 55, are available to these students.
+The Rush-Henrietta science program offers continued investigation into topics related to both life and physical science so that students can build an understanding of the world around them.
+Practices that are common to both scientists and engineers are emphasized, such as, asking questions, defining problems, constructing models, gathering and analyzing data, and constructing explanations about what is observed.
+A student-centered, laboratory-based approach is used to help students answer questions about their world while preparing them for Regents-level science coursework.

 SOCIAL STUDIES In Rush-Henrietta, Social Studies courses are designed to help students learn about themselves, who they are, and where they fit into the human story.
 Students learn to recognize and appreciate the delicate balance of rights and responsibilities in an open society and develop the lifelong learning skills of analysis and reflection that will prepare them for effective, thoughtful, and informed citizenship.
 Social Studies courses encourage students to engage in the study of social, geographical, political, historical, and economic aspects of the human story.
 Students are required to take a Social Studies course each year in grades 7-12.
 All students follow a Regents program that culminates in two New York State Regents exams.
 The first Social Studies Regents exam will be given at the completion of Global History 10.
-The second Social Studies Regents exam will be administered upon the completion of the United States History and Government course.
-To receive a Regents diploma, students are required to earn four credits in Social Studies and pass both Regents exams.
+The second Social Studies Regents exam will be administrated upon the completion of the United States History and Government course.
+To receive a Regents diploma, students must earn a passing grade on both Regents exams.